bright1993ff66/Text-Data-Analysis/README.md

 ## 2. My interests?

-- NLP based representation learning such as learning the word vectors
+- NLP based representation learning such as learning the word, paragraph and document vectors
-- Application of language model to other related fields such as recommender system
+- Application of various language models to other related fields such as recommender system

 ## 3. Some papers
 - Word representations